o3de/o3de.org/content/docs/learning-guide/tutorials/input-and-movement/grid-based-movement.md

 1. In a new level, select the Grid entity in **Entity Outliner**.
 In **Entity Inspector**, set the [Grid](/docs/user-guide/components/reference/atom/grid/) component's **Primary Grid Spacing** to `5 meters`.
 Set the **Secondary Grid Spacing** to `1 meter` and **Secondary Color** to white, `255, 255, 255` so that the grid spacing is more visible.

 1. Select the Shader Ball in Entity Outliner.
 Currently, it is located at the intersection of four grid spaces and is too large to fit within a single space.
 In Entity Inspector, set [Transform](/docs/user-guide/components/reference/transform/) component's **Uniform Scale** to `0.5`.
-Set the **Translate** value to `X: 0.5, Y:0.5, Z:0.0`; the Shader Ball should now fit within a single grid space.
-Remove all rotations from it by setting **Rotate** to `X: 0.0, Y:0.0, Z:0.0`.
+Set the **Translate** value to `X: 0.5, Y: 0.5, Z: 0.0`; the Shader Ball should now fit within a single grid space.
+Remove all rotations from it by setting **Rotate** to `X: 0.0, Y: 0.0, Z: 0.0`.

 1. Select the Camera in Entity Outliner, **left-click** and **drag** it over the Shader Ball entity and release it to attach the camera as a child entity of the Shader Ball.
-In Entity Inspector, set the Transform component's **Translate** value to `X: 0.0, Y:-4.0, Z:5.0` and the **Rotate** value to `X: -45.0, Y:0.0, Z:0.0`.
+In Entity Inspector, set the Transform component's **Translate** value to `X: 0.0, Y: -4.0, Z: 5.0` and the **Rotate** value to `X: -45.0, Y: 0.0, Z: 0.0`.
 As a child entity of the Shader Ball, the camera's translation and rotation are relative to its parent; the camera will be positioned behind the Shader Ball and looking down on it.
 The [Fly Camera Input](/docs/user-guide/components/reference/gameplay/fly-camera-input/) component currently attached to this entity will interfere with the input events you create later.  **Right-click** on the Fly Camera Input component in Entity Inspector and choose **Delete component**.

 The following image shows the scene layout after completing these steps.